amoe/acceleratedcpp/chapter-notes.md

 for all the methods which kind of sucks.
 I would think you can do some clever template solution.
 It sounds like a pre-C++11 solution to the problem that smart pointers solve.
 Hence they implement StudentInfo.

+Started to blind implement the handle class but ran at a snag, how to implement the copy constructor?
+The answer is to provide a polymorphic clone() function which encodes the specific `new X(*foo)` call.
+Whew!